 - 32. The official contract is in English and the primary language of the contracting institution. - 33.
-The contract specifically provides that the U.S. institution controls the international program in conformity with these guidelines and the requirements of the U.S. institution's accreditations.

-- 34. The U.S. institution confirms that the foreign party to the contract is legally qualified to enter into the contract. - 35.
+The contract specifically provides that the U.S. institution controls the international program in conformity with these guidelines and the requirements of the U.S. institution's accreditations. - 34.
+The U.S. institution confirms that the foreign party to the contract is legally qualified to enter into the contract. - 35.
 The contract clearly states the legal jurisdiction under which its provisions will be interpreted will be that of the U.S. institution. - 36.
-Conditions for program termination specified in the contract include appropriate protection for enrolled students. - 37.
-All contractual arrangements must be consistent with the regional commissions' document, "Commission's Policy on Contractual Relationships Wwith Non-Regionally Accredited Organizations."
+Conditions for program termination specified in the contract include appropriate protection for enrolled students.

+37. All contractua l arrangements must be consistent with the Comi mission's Policy on Contractual R elationships with Non-Accredited Organizations. -